 - Wash the green beans well in cold water and drain them.

 Immediately transfer the blanched green beans from the colander to the bowl of ice water.
-This stops the residual heat in the vegetables from continuing to cook them.
-Leave the beans in the ice water for 3 minutes.
+This stops the residual heat in the vegetables from continuing to cook them and preserves their green color.
+Leave the beans in the ice water for three minutes.
 Transfer the beans back to the colander and leave them to drain well for a few minutes.

 Single Layer Freeze

-Spread the blanched and chilled green beans in a single layer on a baking sheet.
+Spread the blanched, chilled, and drained green beans in a single layer on a baking sheet.
 Don't let the beans overlap or touch one another.
-Freeze for 1 to 2 hours.
+Freeze for one to two hours.